Michigan Alcohol Screening Test (MAST)

 • Have you ever been arrested for drunk driving, driving while intoxicated, or driving under the influence of alcoholic beverages or drugs?
 How many times?

-If they answered yes to the aforementioned questions and they even indicated how many times they got arrested because of alcohol abuse, those are obviously causes for concern.
+If they answered yes to the questions above and they even indicated how many times they got arrested because of alcohol abuse, those are causes for concern.
 Even if they scored lower than a good number of other alcoholic patients you have, that does not necessarily mean they are better off than the other patients.

 Join 10,000+ teams using Carepatron to be more productive